Nemechek wins at Charlotte for 3rd truck win of season

 Nemechek was the next racer through before the caution came out as flying debris appeared to damage his roof and knock out the car’s onboard camera.

+Nemechek wasn’t sure what was ahead as he approached the crash at full speed and used his skill to react the best way he knew how.

+“I kind of just shot for the middle, kind of ‘Days of Thunder’ moment, and hoped for the best,” said Nemechek, referencing the Tom Cruise film from three decades ago.

-After a lengthy cleanup, Nemechek again moved out front and finished in front of Hocevar for his third victory of the season.
+After a lengthy cleanup, Nemechek again moved out front and finished in front of Hocevar.

+Hocevar said he needed two more laps to run down Nemechek.
+“I just got beat today,” said Hocevar, in his rookie season.

 It was the ninth truck win of Nemechek’s career.
 He gained control with a dramatic, daring dash from third as he moved from the up near to the wall to close to the apron before moving past leader Stewart Friesen and second-place Carson Hocevar.